Luke 1:39-47 Reading and Reflection: The Visitation

 Why should we rejoice even in suffering?
 Because God is good!
 He has sent His only son to a world full of hatred and violence.
 Jesus was born and died for us therefore we rejoice because we are redeemed.
 Though the salvation of this world is far from over, we rejoice because we have hope that the Lord will come again and surely, goodness will triumph and everything will be under His dominion.

 Now that we have a reason to rejoice, let us share it with others.
-Let us make the message the Christmas a message throughout the year.
+Let us make the message of Christmas a message throughout the year.
 Like Mary who brought joy to Elizabeth, let our life bring joy to people we encounter.

 Go here to read further gospel reflection.